An introduction to computational tools for research-- Linux command line, HPC, Bash scripting, Python, SQL, and Artificial Intelligence

 • Raise and address current issues through class participation and discussion.

-• Use High Performance Computing resources such as the UF Research Computing for cluster-based analyses.
+• Use High Performance Computing resources such as the UFIT Research Computing for cluster-based analyses.
 Including batch scripting and running multi-processor applications (threaded and MPI).

 • Explain the basic anatomy of computer scripts/programs, with particular focus on Python scripting.